rogergranada/MOOCs/edX/ASUx/MAT170x/KnowledgeCheck.md

 The **domain** of a function is the complete set of possible values of the independent variable, i.e., the set of all possible $x$-values which will make the function "work", and will output real y-values.

 The **range** of a function is the complete set of all possible resulting values of the dependent variable after we have substituted the domain, i.e., the resulting $y$-values we get after substituting all the possible x-values.

-Use a bracket (sometimes called a square bracket) to indicate that the endpoint is included in the interval, a parenthesis (sometimes called a round bracket) to indicate that it is not.